Control Flow

 printftw(1 or 2)

-Conditional Statements
+### Conditional Statements <a href="#conditional-statements" id="conditional-statements"></a>

 A conditional statement is a set of commands that executes if a specified condition is true.

-If Statement
+### If Statement <a href="#if-statement" id="if-statement"></a>

-The simplest conditional statement, if lets you conditionally skip a chunk of code.
+The simplest conditional statement, `if` lets you conditionally skip a chunk of code.
 It looks like this:

 if (condition) {